theidiotmachine/WA1/README.md

     1. [x] there is an i32 type, an i64 type and an 164 type; the compiler auto promotes i32 to the other two types
     1. [ ] colors are a special type
 1. imports, exports
     1. imports need to be rolled into the function index map
     1. write a linker (!)
     1. write an export format equiv to ts.d
+1. tool chain
+    1. [ ] npm
+    1. [ ] binaryen optimiser